jsim2010/partite/CONTRACT.md

 # Partite

-## Structure
+## Definitions

-operative
-: An entity that operates on the project.

-policy
-: A condition that when met, triggers the execution of a given operation.

-vote
-: A defined process of determining if a given operation shall be executed.

 action
 : An operation that can only be executed via a vote.

+adjustment
+: A set of modifications to a given standard.

+adoption
+: An action that applies a given alteration to a vision.

+alteration
+: A set of modifications to a given vision.

+assignment
+: A set of roles.

 ballot
-: A declaration of a given voter's desire concerning a given vote.
+: A declaration of a given operative's desire concerning a given vote.

+operative
+: An entity that operates on the project and has an assignment.

+policy
+: A condition that, when met, triggers the execution of a given operation.

+reassignment
+: An action that modifies a given operative's assignment.

 role
-: A classification that can be assigned to an operative which defines the operations the operative is allowed to perform.
+: A classification of an operative which defines the operations the operative is eligible to perform.

-reassignment
+sanction
-: An action that modifies the assignment of a given role to an operative.
+: An action that applies a given adjustment to a standard.

----
+standard
+: A set of policies.

+vision
+: A succinct purpose that describes the intention of the project.

+vote
+: A defined process that determines if a given operation shall be executed.

+## I) Voting

 1) A ballot shall declare one of the following:

-   a) *Approve*: the voter desires the action be executed
+   a) *Approval*: the voter desires the action be executed

-   b) *Disapprove*: the voter desires the action not be executed
+   b) *Disapproval*: the voter desires the action not be executed
-2) Each defined action shall have a policy for each of the following operations:
+2) The project's standard shall have a a policy defined for each of the following operations for every action defined in the contract (see Appendix A for a list):

-   a) *Vote Initiation*: when a vote for the action shall be initiated
+   a) *Vote Initiation*: when ballots for the vote shall be requested from the eligible operatives

    b) *Affirmation*: when the action shall be executed
-3) The possible types of reassignment shall be:

-   a) *Appointment*: Adds a role assignment

-   b) *Dismissal*: Removes a role assignment
-4) Each role shall have at least 1 policy for its appointment.
+## II) Roles

-5) **Resignation**: Any operative shall be able to dismiss themselves from any of their current roles at any time.
+1) **Resignation**: Any operative shall be able to remove any role from their assignment at any time.
-6) The following roles shall exist:
+2) The following roles shall exist:

    a) director